Exclusive: How to prepare your business for the digital age

 HCL collaborates with three of the top four banks and top three retailers in Australia.
 As a strategic supplier in software development, the Australian Federal Government has named HCL a partner of choice for leading firms in the country.
 These include financial enterprises, supermarket chains, telecommunications companies, and Australia’s largest city council.

 By empowering companies with next-gen integrated services, HCL ensures that the value it delivers is clear, focused, and quantifiable.
 Intrinsic to HCL’s DNA is its Employees First culture, based on the ideals of trust, transparency, and value centricity.
 The HCL philosophy of partnering economic growth and welfare for the local community has also found fruition in Australia, ensuring our continued progress and development.
 How does HCL see the global SI market shifting?

 We’re seeing several key trends in the global SI market shift.
 The first one is about the customer spend in infrastructure as organisations build their digital enterprise and also use it to modernise their infrastructure.
-As businesses come off old infrastructure running a multiple data centre footprint, they are trying to consolidate and bring them into a more hybrid model.
+As businesses come off old infrastructure running a multiple data center footprint, they are trying to consolidate and bring them into a more hybrid model.